 Old Bernardsville Public Library, Bernardsville, NJ

 The building itself wasn’t always a library and actually is not anymore.
 Built in 1790, the building was known as Vealtown Tavern during the Revolutionary War.
 During this time a woman, Phyllis Parker, found her lover’s body in a coffin awaiting burial inside the Tavern’s taproom.
 He had been hung for treason without her knowledge.
-This sight of her dead lover drove her mad and attached her to the building for eternity.
+The sight of her dead lover drove her mad and attached her to the building for eternity.
 While it was a library, visitors and staff reported voices, uneasy feelings, and the apparition of a woman (The Old Bernardsville News).